 - 2.1 The bid, including a demonstration, shall be made free of charge unless otherwise stipulated in the invitation to tender. - 2.2 The bid shall be based on Swiss Post's invitation to tender.
-The supplier may submit additional alternatives if they offer better value for money, are more environmentally friendly or are otherwise in the interests of Swiss Post.
-If the bid differs from the invitation to tender, the supplier shall point this out explicitly. - 2.3 The supplier shall show the value added tax separately in the bid. - 2.4 Where standard software and/or open source software forms part of the service offered, this must be expressly stated in the bid. - 2.5 The bid shall be binding for the period stated in the invitation to tender.
+The service provider may submit additional alternatives if they offer better value for money, are more environmentally friendly or are otherwise in the interests of Swiss Post.
+If the bid differs from the invitation to tender, the service provider shall indicate this clearly. - 2.3 The service provider shall show the value added tax separately in the bid. - 2.4 Where standard software and/or open source software forms part of the service offered, this must be expressly stated in the bid. - 2.5 The bid shall be binding for the period stated in the invitation to tender.
 If this is not stated, a period of three months from receipt of the bid shall apply.